Union Pacific North Line: History

-The route followed by the UP North Line was constructed in 1854 by the Chicago & Milwaukee Railroad.
-Passenger service between Chicago and Waukegan began on January 4, 1855.
-Initially, a single train operated each day, departing from a terminal in Chicago at Water St. and Kinzie St. at 8:30 am and returning from Waukegan at 3:30 pm.
-The president of the railroad, former Chicago mayor Walter S. Gurnee, speculated on land in Lake County spurring the development of railway suburbs along the line.
-The railroad merged with the Green Bay, Milwaukee & Chicago Railroad in 1863, and was acquired by the Chicago and North Western Railway in 1866.
-Commuter rail services along the line started operating into the new Chicago and North Western Terminal (now Ogilvie Transportation Center) in 1911.
+In 1854, the Chicago & Milwaukee Railroad constructed the route followed by the UP North Line.

+On January 4, 1855, passenger service began between Chicago and Waukegan.
+Initially, a single train operated each day, departing from a terminal in Chicago at Water St. and Kinzie St. at 8:30 am (08:30 CT) and returning from Waukegan at 3:30 pm (15:30 CT).

+The president of the railroad, former Chicago mayor Walter S. Gurnee, speculated on land in Lake County, spurring the development of railway suburbs along the line.

+In 1863, the railroad merged with the Green Bay, Milwaukee & Chicago Railroad, and was then acquired by the Chicago and North Western Railway in 1866.

+In 1911, commuter rail services along the line started operating into the new Chicago and North Western Terminal (now Ogilvie Transportation Center).

 In 1966, the Chicago and North Western closed the Lake Front Depot and began operating into the new Milwaukee Union Station.
 This service would ultimately prove to be relatively short lived as the Chicago and North Western ended operations between Chicago and Milwaukee in 1971 and the line was truncated to Kenosha.

+In 1984, the North line became part of the newly-formed Metra agency.
+The trains continued to be operated by the Chicago and North Western Railway under contract until that railroad was bought by Union Pacific in 1995.

+Although Kenosha is located outside the service area of the Northern Illinois Transit Authority (NITA), Metra retains service there as it was already part of the service agreement signed with C&NW and does not cost anything extra.
+Metra states that the Waukegan yard is not large enough to store the number of train sets needed to operate UP-N service and it would have been more expensive to cut Kenosha service and build an entirely new yard within Illinois compared to simply using the existing yard facilities in Kenosha.